fennifith/fennifith.github.io/_posts/2019-10-30-Ethical-Source.md

   - blog
 ---

+<span class="text__notice">Many of the criticisms I made in this post have since been addressed - see the <a href="https://ethicalsource.dev/definition/">Ethical Source Definition</a> for updated information about the movement.</span>

 <span class="text__attention">The influence of ethics</span> and moral views in
 open source software has recently seen somewhat of an increase in relevance and discussion.
 Many people